Countly/countly-sdk-documentation/unity/next.md

   <span>- If there is a network connection<br>- If the app is in the background<br>- How long has the application been running<br></span>
 </p>
 <p>
-  <span>Any other information like data in custom events, location, user profile information, or other manual requests depends on what the developer decides to provide and is not collected by the SDK itself.</span>
+  <span>Any other information like data in events, location, user profile information, or other manual requests depends on what the developer decides to provide and is not collected by the SDK itself.</span>
 </p>